Überlingen: Geography

+The city is 64 mi from Zürich, 25 mi from Constance, and 145 mi from Munich.

 The following cities and communities border the city of Überlingen.
 Clockwise from the west, they are: Bodman-Ludwigshafen and Stockach, which belong to the County of Constance, and Sipplingen, Bodman, Ludwigshafen, Owingen, Frickingen, Salem and Uhldingen-Mühlhofen.
 The city exercises legal jurisdiction over the neighboring communities of Owingen and Sipplingen.

 Administrative subdivisions of Überlingen

 Besides central Überlingen (the Kernstadt), the town of Überlingen consists of several villages and neighborhoods.
-Throughout Baden-Württemberg, in the second half of the twentieth century, many old farmsteads were developed into neighborhoods.
+Throughout Baden-Württemberg, in the second half of the 20th century, many old farmsteads were developed into neighborhoods.
 Some of them retained the names of old villages or large farmsteads.
 Administrative reorganizations consolidated many of these tiny communities into municipalities and administrative districts.

-After restructure in the administrative reform of the 1970s, the formerly independent municipalities of Bambergen, Bonndorf, Deisendorf, Hödingen, Lippertsreute, Nesselwangen und Nußdorf are now included in Überlingen.
-The unified townships are today, in the sense that they have their own elections for municipal governments, with a municipal administrator.
+After restructure in the administrative reform of the 1970s, the formerly independent municipalities of Bambergen, Bonndorf, Deisendorf, Hödingen, Lippertsreute, Nesselwangen, und Nußdorf are now included in Überlingen.
+The townships are unified - today, in the sense that they have their own elections for municipal governments, with a municipal administrator.